 During the field visits, it was observed that women were meeting in the peace huts once to twice a week to discuss various issues related to the risks and threats to their own security and conflict resolution at family level.
-They also used the space to reflect on the financial dimension of the VSLA and the activities that will ensure the sustainability of the structures17.
+They also used the space to reflect on the financial dimension of the VSLA and the activities that will ensure the sustainability of the structures.

 The evaluation identified an unexpected outcome at this level.
-It was reported

-17 Sustainability plans were developed by the project for all the peace huts and financial analyses were conducted for 35 huts. that following the project, women better understand the value of education for their girls and boys and are more committed to sending them to school, even when the schools are far away, as in remote areas, and other challenges are faced.
+It was reported that following the project, women better understand the value of education for their girls and boys and are more committed to sending them to school, even when the schools are far away, as in remote areas, and other challenges are faced.
 These women want their children, girls in particular, to have more options and opportunities and wish to see them working at high decision-making levels.